 If a child is ill at home, parents will call/email the school attendance line daily to report the reason for absence.
-It is helpful if specific symptoms and/or diagnosis are reported.
-When a child returns to school after an illness, s/he must go to the nurse's office for an evaluation and if the child is not well enough yet to be in school, he/she will be sent home.
+It is helpful if specific symptoms and/or diagnoses are reported.
+When a child returns to school after an illness, they must go to the nurse's office for an evaluation, and if the child is not well enough yet to be in school, they will be sent home.